D. S. Ramanathan: Biography

 D. S. Ramanathan was born to a Sri Lanka Tamil family.
 He later married to Ruth Vanniasingham.
 He worked as a teacher prior to entering politics.

 He joined the Labour Party of Malaya and when in 1956, George Town was the first municipality in the Federation of Malaya to have a fully elected council, he became active in that arena.
 His time as the mayor of George Town lasted from 1958 to 1960.

 He was also elected to the Sungai Pinang state constituency in 1959.
 However he lost narrowly in his bid to enter Parliament, being defeated by 258 votes by Umno's Ismail Idris in Penang Selatan.

 The former teacher, who began his career in Perak, was also concurrently the president of the National Union of Teachers from 1959 to 1962 as well as vice-president of the Malayan Teachers National Congress from 1961-1962.

 During that period, he was also an active member of the National Joint Council of Teachers.
 Even, after finishing his term as mayor, he was appointed as the headmaster of the Penang Pykett Methodist School.

-In 1963, Ramanathan levelled allegations of malpractice and misconduct against members of the George Town council, and this triggered his departure from the Labour Party.
+In 1963, Ramanathan leveled allegations of malpractice and misconduct against members of the George Town council, and this triggered his departure from the Labour Party.
 He first became an independent politician before joining MIC later in the year.
 In 1964, he defended his Sungai Pinang state seat, albeit representing MIC.

 His son John died in 1970 and DS Ramanathan himself died in 1973 in Kuala Lumpur.

 His wife Ruth died in December 2015.
 At the time his surviving children were David, Sarojini Ruth, Peter and Lakhshmi Lucy.